 “The stark racial economic disparities are a wake-up call to the Northwest Area Foundation and a call for fresh thinking and new investment.
 In response, the Foundation committed $4.35 million over three years to Black nonprofits in six cities within its footprint and to Prosperity Now to provide technical assistance to the participating organizations.
 The Initiative brings together six African American communities of practice (CoPs) to collaboratively develop and implement innovative, community-centered financial capability pilot projects.
 This development model also aims to highlight promising practices that address racial economic inequality developed the communities most impacted.”

 In this episode we interviews three of the six participating Communities of Practice.
 (Catch next episode to see the remaining three.)

 In Seattle, Leon Garnett, COO of Byrd Barr Place, Michelle Maryweather, President of Urban League Metro Seattle, and Ed Prince, ED of WA state commission on African American Affairs, are working to undermine gentrification.
 In the 1970s, the Central District of Seattle was 40% Black.
 Now, it’s 17% and dwindling.
-Housing prices have skyrocketed: both rent and property tax if you own.
+Housing prices have skyrocketed: both homes for sale delray beach rent and property tax if you own.
 People are driven to homelessness, and Garnett, Maryweather and Prince are working to create an example of Land Trusts, owned by the African American community, which would allow permanent security of housing within communities.

 In Des Moines, Teree Caldwell-Johnson, CEO of Oakridge Neighborhood, gathered comprehensive data about the areas of need in the community.
 She publicized a “Tale of Two Cities” with widespread economic growth across the city, and a widespread lack within the African American community.
 She focused on Community Development of Financial Institutions to spread awareness of resources and education to the community.